knoxfighter/intellij-factorio-autocompletion/Readme.md

 ![](example.gif)

 # Known Issues
-Most of the issues occure, cause the html-API Documention is not consistent :(
+Most of the issues occur, cause the html-API Documention is not consistent :(
 - `table` inside `table` not parsed correctly.
   All types of the sub-table is parsed as additional type for the parameter.
 - Some `literal types` are not parsed correctly, they are shown, but not correct.
 Example: `function LuaRemote.call(interface, func, LuaRemote_call_Param_2) end` where `interface` has 'interface' as literal type.